nineSean/memo/daily-note/README.md

     - operating order is right to left, opposite to pip.
     - unary function is easy to compose, currying makes multiple parameters function to unary function.

+### 2019/03/21

+#### functional programming
+- immutability
+    - const keyword is about assignment immutability.
+But mutation of value is a big deal.
+    - fp immutability is about value immutability.
+    - Object.freeze
+       - but it is shallow.
+    - immutable js